 - Add the crème fraîche and lime juice to the soup and blend with a spoon or spatula.
 Simmer for a few more minutes and then turn off the heat.

-- Serve with lime wedges and shredded cheese.
+- Serve warm, with lime wedges and shredded cheese.